sswam/allemande/doc/guide.md

 You can create a file myroom.illu.m to give instructions to Illu in the "myroom" room, or similar for any agent.

-You can set a custom mission file name to use in the advanced room options UI.
-Omit the .m suffix in this case.

 ## Room Option Files

 When you change room options in the UI, it sets these options in a roomname.yml file.
 You can edit this file directly.
 You can also create `options.yml` which will apply to all rooms in a folder.